wiegs/wqtools/README.md

 ```
 2. create a file with a list of domains, 1 per row called **lildomains.txt**

+Note: to get reports you must have already scanned the domains using the WisQuas service or they will not be available to download.

-3. run getResults.py to collect a JSON report on a domain you have previously scanned
+4. run getResults.py to collect a JSON report on a domain you have previously scanned

 downloads to /output/ folder
 ```